site24x7/plugins/WindowsPerfmonCounterMonitoring/README.md

 	wget https://raw.githubusercontent.com/site24x7/plugins/master/WindowsPerfmonCounterMonitoring/WindowsPerfmonCounterMonitoring.cfg
 	```

 3. To monitor desired Windows perfmon counters, you need the exact names of the performance counters.
-To get the counter name from the Windows Performance Monitor [read](https://support.site24x7.com/portal/en/kb/articles/add-perfmon-counters-in-windows this article).
+To get the counter name from the Windows Performance Monitor [read](https://support.site24x7.com/portal/en/kb/articles/add-perfmon-counters-in-windows) this article.

 5. Open the "WindowsPerfmonCounterMonitoring.cfg" and in the counters config, configure your desired perfmon counters, units and displaynames.
 The value of each is separated by a comma.
 Example as follows